Guide to critical cleaning of oxygen components

-The ongoing pandemic has increased the demand for critical cleaning of oxygen components and services to treat patients with the Covid-19 symptoms.
-The need for respirators and installation of new and extended oxygen systems in hospitals, clinics and care homes with the provision of ancillary pressure reduction and delivery systems has led to a massive increase in demand for the valves, fittings and pipelines which control the supplies from storage tanks and cylinders, all of which need critical cleaning.
+The COVID pandemic of 2020-2023 increased the demand for critical cleaning of oxygen components to treat patients with symptoms.
+The need for respirators and installation of new and extended oxygen systems in hospitals, clinics and care homes with the provision of ancillary pressure reduction and delivery systems led to a massive increase in demand for the valves, fittings and pipelines which control the supplies from storage tanks and cylinders, all of which needed critical cleaning.

 COMPONENT CLEANING FOR OXYGEN SERVICE

 Cleaning for oxygen service is best defined as the removal of combustible contaminants from the surface of any equipment or system in oxygen service.
 Essentially, any component that may encounter an oxygen rich environment.

 The combustible contaminants include organic and inorganic substances such as hydrocarbon material for example oils and greases, paper, fibre, dust, and soils.
 If these contaminants are not removed properly, in a worst-case scenario, this can cause combustion or explosion in an oxygen atmosphere or at the least rejection of the product due to unacceptable product purity.